shalynbarrios/3x3-Rubik-Cube-Blindfold-Practice/README.md

 This repository contains a Python script designed to help speedcubers memorize edge pairings for the Old Pochmann method of solving a 3x3 Rubik's Cube blindfolded.
 The program randomly selects edge color pairs and prompts the user to input their corresponding letter pair notation, assisting in learning and practicing the mapping of colors to letters.

-Features
+**Features**

-Interactive Quiz: The program presents random edge pieces and asks for their corresponding letter pair names.
+Interactive Quiz: Basically a Python quizlet for speedcubers.
+The program presents random edge pieces and asks for their corresponding letters.

 Customizable Dictionary: The edge color pairings and their letter mappings are defined in a dictionary.
 You can easily modify it to add your own preferences or extend it to include other pieces.